nv-morpheus/Morpheus/models/model-cards/dfp-model-card.md

 ### Name use case restrictions for the model.
 * The model's use case is restricted to testing the Morpheus pipeline and may not be suitable for other applications.

-### Has this been verified to have met prescribed quality standards?
-* No

-### Name target quality Key Performance Indicators (KPIs) for which this has been tested.
-* None

 ### Is the model and dataset compliant with National Classification Management Society (NCMS)?
 * No